 Mission & Objectives

-The mission of the Department of Chemical & Biomedical Engineering is to prepare graduates with fundamental knowledge and contemporary skills for the development, economic design, and safe operation of chemical and biological systems, processes, products, and methods in a manner compatible with societal values.
+The mission of the Department of Chemical, Biological, and Materials Engineering is to advance fundamental and applied engineering science of, and to prepare graduates with foundational knowledge and contemporary skills for, the analysis, design, and safe and sustainable operation of chemical, biological, and materials systems, processes, products, and methods in a manner compatible with professional engineering ethics and societal values.

 PROGRAM EDUCATIONAL OBJECTIVES